matloff/TidyverseSkeptic/README.md

 Hadley did develop an interface, **dtplyr**, but even this is [slow](http://www.win-vector.com/blog/2019/06/data-table-is-much-better-than-you-have-been-told/).

-These actions harm R. Advocates of other languages, notably Python, constantly denigrate R as being slow on large datasets.
+These actions harm the reputation of R. Advocates of other languages, notably Python, constantly denigrate R as being slow on Big Data.
 Actually, **data.table** is extremely fast (and is faster than Python's Pandas), but those who view R through the RStudio lens are unaware of it.

 # Teachability